pranakasturi/Mortgage-Backed-Securities/README.md

 # Machine Learning App for Mortgage Backed Securities

-This repository contains a Dockerized Flask application that leverages various machine learning models (Logistic Regression, XGBoost, Gradient Boosting, and Linear Discriminant Analysis - LDA) to predict the probability of default for Mortgage Backed Securities (MBS).
-The application exposes an API endpoint for making predictions and integrates Prometheus for monitoring key performance indicators.
+This repository contains a Dockerized Flask application that leverages various machine learning models (Logistic Regression, XGBoost and Gradient Boosting) to predict the probability of default for Mortgage Backed Securities (MBS).
+The application exposes an API endpoint for making predictions and integrates Streamlit Web App.

 ## Overview
 This project applies Machine Learning and Data Analytics techniques to analyze and predict prepayment risk, default probability, and loss severity in Mortgage-Backed Securities (MBS) using Freddie Mac's loan performance data.